-Financial aid is not awarded to students:
+Financial aid is not awarded to students who:

-- 1. Registered on a part-time basis, except in rare circumstances. - 2.
-Placed on probation: Allocations will only be renewed when academic probation is removed. - 3.
-Receiving full graduate/research assistantships. - 4.
-Who submit incorrect or incomplete information in their applications. - 5.
-Who are not working for a degree. - 6.
-Who are full-time research assistants. - 7.
-Who are participating in a study abroad program. - 8.
-Enrolled in a University Preparatory Program.
+- 1. Are registered on a part-time basis. - 2.
+Are placed on probation: Allocations will only be renewed when academic probation is removed. - 3.
+Are receiving full graduate/research assistantships. - 4.
+Submit incorrect or incomplete information in their applications.

+- 5. Are not working for a degree. - 6.
+Are full-time research assistants.